I'll either roll in egg or being the guy who's pushing them out.

 And I couldn't agree more.

-And it's about their commercials, just like in Wisconsin, one of my nurse friends, I asked her, I said, what happened?
+One of my nurse friends, I asked her, I said, what happened?

-How did this you know go down?
+How did this, you know, go down?

-And she says, Yeah, it's terrible.
+And she says, yeah, it's terrible.

-And she said, But you know, a third to half of the ads that they ran were constantly about all this abortion propaganda.
+And she said, but, you know, a third to half of the ads that they ran were constantly about all this abortion propaganda.

-You're being gracious, you're from South Carolina.
+You're from South Carolina.

 I get it.

-I'm a little more blunt, uh, raised in New York, although I did live in Alabama, Georgia, and other places around the country.
+I'm a little more blunt, raised in New York, although I did live in Alabama, Georgia, and other places around the country.

-So um you're right.
+So you're right.

-They're demagoguing it, they're lying about it, they're turning it into a big issue.
+They're turning it into a big issue.

-Uh let me give you an example how Republicans better nominate people, and they need to understand where people are on this issue.
+Let me give you an example how Republicans better nominate people, and they need to understand where people are on this issue because politically, it's a divisive issue.

 I'm pro-life.